potassco/clinguin/docs/clinguin/installation.rst

 |:gear:| Installation
 #####################

-Clinguin requires a Python version between 3.8 and 3.10 (recomend 3.10)
+Clinguin requires a Python version between 3.8 and 3.10 (recommended 3.10).

-You can check a successfull instalaltion by running
+You can check a successful installation by running

 .. code-block:: console